Another Palm Desert Drunken Driving Arrest And Car Accident

 Another Palm Desert drunken driving arrest resulting from an auto accident near the intersection of Cook Street and Fred Waring Drive occurred on July 22, 2012.
 Fortunately there were no injuries according the the Riverside County Sheriff's office.
-Despite the heavier penalties for conviction of driving while under the influence of intoxication beverages, drivers in the Coachella Valley still feel its permissible to drink to excess and get behind the wheel putting other drivers at risk for personal injuries or a
+Despite the heavier penalties for conviction of driving while under the influence of intoxication beverages, drivers in the Coachella Valley still feel its permissible to drink to excess and get behind the wheel putting other drivers at risk for personal injuries or a wrongful death.

 It is my opinion that more lawyers taking cases for accident victims against convicted drunken drivers should sue the drunks for Punitive damages.
 As I have explained in earlier blogs, punitive damages are punishment damages that can be assessed by juries against convicted drunken drivers who cause accidents causing injuries.
 A driver injured because of the negligent driving of another driver can sue the driver at fault for compensatory damages which include compensation for medical bills, lost income, property damage, and pain and suffering.
 But if the driver at fault for the car crash was also legally intoxicated at the time of the accident the injured party, the plaintiff, can add a claim for punitive damages in addition to the compensatory damage part of the lawsuit.